fubel/synthehicle/README.md

 Synthehicle is a massive CARLA-based synthehic multi-vehicle multi-camera tracking dataset and includes ground truth for 2D detection and tracking, 3D detection and tracking, depth estimation, and semantic, instance and panoptic segmentation.

+### News (18/11/22)

+* Synthehicle has been accepted to WACV Workshops 2023
+* We have added jpg frames to our releases
+* We have added the CARLA code

 ## Dataset

 The 17 hour Synthehicle dataset consists of 64 scenes in four different weather conditions, 16 different camera setups, and 340 camera videos.
 It is freely available via the following download links provided [here](DOWNLOAD.md).

 ## Evaluation & Baselines

-Evaluation scripts for all the tasks will be provided soon alongside an official evaluation server to test models against ground truth for several tasks (by end of September 2022).
+Evaluation scripts for all the tasks will be provided soon alongside an official evaluation server to test models against ground truth for several tasks.

+**Note**: We are currently setting up our evaluation server.
+If you want to evaluate your results on the test set, please open an issue in this repository and attach your prediction `.txt` file (in MOT challenge format).
+The results will then be evaluated against the test set ground truth.

 ## Generate Data

-If you want to generate more data, please follow the README in the `carla` directory (coming soon, by end of September 2022)
+If you want to generate more data, please follow the README in the `carla` directory.

 ## Pretrained Models